 The EDA was performed using summary statistics (Guidance on the Development of Summary Statistics Tables for the BMI Plant Sites and Common Areas Projects, Henderson, Nevada, NDEP, 2008b) and quantile-quantile plots and side-by-side box-and-whisker plots to qualitatively evaluate whether the Site (RZs B through E) and RZ-A background dataset are representative of a single population.
-The summary statistics for the Site and RZ-A background data are presented in separate tables for RZ-B through RZ-E (Tables 2B through 2D).
+The summary statistics for the Site and RZ-A background data are presented in separate tables for RZ-B through RZ-E (Tables 3A-D).
+The summary statistics are based only on the detected results, in accordance with NDEP guidance (NDEP, 2008b).